Article last updated Nov. 2025

 4) Difficulty level and content changes

-English: The English section on the old ACT often the easiest section for students to improve on, simply by mastering grammar skills.
-English on the new ACT has become more challenging, mostly because the section now tests a lower proportion of grammar questions and a higher proportion of rhetorical skills questions.
+English: More difficult.
+The English section on the old ACT often the easiest section for students to improve on, simply by mastering grammar skills.
+English on the new ACT has become significantly more challenging, mostly because the section now tests a lower proportion of grammar questions and a higher proportion of rhetorical skills questions.
+Also, in trimming down the number of grammar questions, ACT seems to have mostly removed the easier grammar questions, leaving the harder grammar questions intact.

-Math: The Math section has become more challenging.
-In going from 60 questions down to 45, it seems that the ACT has mostly removed the easier math questions, leaving the harder math questions intact.
-September testers reported a variety of somewhat obscure and challenging math concepts.
+Math: More difficult.
+The Math section has become more challenging.
+In going from 60 questions down to 45, it seems that the ACT has mostly removed the easier math questions, leaving the harder math questions intact (just like the grammar question on the English section!).
+The new ACT includes a variety of somewhat obscure and challenging math concepts.
 However, advanced math on the ACT isn’t new, but potentially just an amplification: the ACT Math has always tested a wide variety of concepts and gone into pre-calc topics for the hardest questions (unlike the SAT, which pretty much stops at Algebra 2).
-Also, the Sep.
-ACT Math section compensated for its difficulty with a relatively generous scale: in one example, students could miss 7 questions and still score a 33.
+Also, the new Math section has somewhat compensated for its difficulty with a relatively generous scale: in one example, students could miss 7 questions and still score a 33.

-Reading: The Reading section added 5 minutes and removed 4 questions.
+Reading: More manageable to finish within the time limits.
+The Reading section added 5 minutes and removed 4 questions.
 The difficulty level of the passages and questions appears to have remained unchanged.
-It’s still a fast section, but the Reading section has become significantly more manageable than it was.
+The old ACT Reading section was an absolute race—most students could not finish Reading within in the time limits.
+Many students only got through 1/2 or 2/3 of the old ACT Reading section, even when working at their fastest.
+The new ACT Reading is still a fast section, but it has become significantly more manageable than it was.

 Recommendation for Class of 2026: Proceed As Normal